Belarus diary: One protester’s week on the streets in Minsk

 We met another protester, Kirill, while there.
 He had been arrested during the protests, and then he was beaten while detained at the Okrestina prison with injuries so bad that he had to be hospitalized.
 His skull was fractured.
 And he thinks he got lucky because being moved to the hospital meant he was spared more torture.

-Kirill told us about how the authorities at the prison said they think they’re saving the country from people who are paid by foreign governments to protest.
+Kirill told us about how the authorities at the prison said they think they are saving the country from people who are paid by foreign governments to protest.
 It sounds so stupid, but maybe the police have really been led to believe that.

 I think hearing so many accounts like Kirill’s just made the protest movement stronger because Belarusans saw what this government was doing to its own people.

-Most of my friends were too afraid to protest on the streets, but they said they couldn’t just sit at home doing nothing.
+Most of my friends were too afraid to protest on the streets, but they said they could not just sit at home doing nothing.

 A couple brought food and medical supplies to my house, so we brought that to a different hospital.
 Seeing all of the injured people, protesters who said they’d spent days in prison with 50 people in one cell, was so scary.